OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 * Only support rolling deployments, and not support blue/green deployments.
 * Not provide the ability to build a new load balancer.
 * Exclude auto-scaling settings.
-* Exclude app mesh and firelens settings.
+* Exclude App Mesh and FireLens settings.
 * Exclude service auto-discovery settings.
 * Only create a service, and not support tasks or scheduled tasks.

-We do however see these features being included in subsequent milestones, so watch for a new RFC post covering these.
+These features are likely to be included in subsequent milestones, so watch for new RFC posts covering these.

 ## When will this be released?